aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 ![Alt text](/images/2-volumes.png "2-volumes")

-**Failover Test**
+## Failover Test
 Now we will simulate a failure scenario where one node in one AZ becomes unavailable (as we have just one node per AZ this can reproduce a full AZ failure).
-To see that data gets persisted even in case of a failure let’s write some information into the Cassandra cluster before simulating the failure.
+To see that data gets persisted even in case of a failure **let’s write some information into the Cassandra cluster before simulating the failure**.

 Connect to node zero of the Cassandra cluster:
 ```